monarc-project/stats-service/docs/api-v1.rst

 First, an overview of the security model.

-Clients needs to have an account on the Stats Service and a token in order to submit new stats and to query the API.
+Clients needs to have an activated account and a token in order to submit new stats and to query the API.
 New clients can be created with the `dedicated command <command-line-interface.html#creating-a-client>`_.